Abd al-Mu'min: Early life

-Abd al-Mu'min was born in the village of Tagra, near Tlemcen, in the Kingdom of the Hammadids, into the Kumiya Berber tribe of the Zenata confederation.
+Abd al-Mu'min was born in the village of Tagra, near Tlemcen, in the Kingdom of the Hammadids, present-day Algeria, into the Kumiya tribe, an Arabized section of the Berber Zenata tribal confederation.
 This tribe settled in the north of what is now the province of Oran, not far from Nedroma.
 His father was a potter from Nedroma.

 While young, Abd al-Mu'min went to Tlemcen to learn the Fiqh.
 His tutor died before he could complete his study.
-He then was made aware of a learned and pious Faqih called Feqih Soussi (later known as Ibn Tumart) who was travelling from the east on his way to his native land in Tinmel, Morocco.
+He then was made aware of a learned and pious Faqih called Feqih Soussi (later known as Ibn Tumart) who was travelling from the east on his way to his native land in Tinmel, present-day Morocco.
 Abd al-Mu'min and his peers wanted to convince Ibn Tumart to settle in Tlemcen, so he was sent to Ibn Tumart with a letter from the students inviting him to come to their land.
 The two met at Mellala near Bejaïa.
 Ibn Tumart turned down the invitation, but Abd al-Mu'min stayed with him and they continued the journey together to Morocco.